Strilanc/Strilanc.github.io/_posts/2017-08-22-swap-breakdown.md

 To be mathematically precise, I define the control-product of two commuting unitary operations $A$ and $B$ to be $A \sim B = \exp(-\frac{i}{\pi} \ln(A) \cdot \ln(B))$.
 (*Side note for physicists: Yes, I'm just multiplying the Hamiltonians together.*)
-Interestingly, even though we started with an asymmetric concept (one operation controlling another), the math ended up symmetric (i.e. associative).
+Interestingly, even though we started with an asymmetric concept (one operation controlling another), the math ended up symmetric.
 You can think of either operation as being "the control" of the other.

 We can sanity-check the control-product definition by verifying that the CNOT operation's matrix is in fact the control-product of phase-flipping the control and toggling the target: